Radical feminism: Views on transgender topics

 In the late 2010s, interest in the issue of trans-inclusive feminism rose as trans acceptance gained headway.
-In 2015, radical feminist Catherine MacKinnon said:
+In 2015, radical feminist Catharine MacKinnon said:

 Male dominant society has defined women as a discrete biological group forever.
 If this was going to produce liberation, we'd be free ...
 To me, women is a political group.
 I never had much occasion to say that, or work with it, until the last few years when there has been a lot of discussion about whether trans women are women ...
 I always thought I don't care how someone becomes a woman or a man; it does not matter to me.
 It is just part of their specificity, their uniqueness, like everyone else's.
 Anybody who identifies as a woman, wants to be a woman, is going around being a woman, as far as I'm concerned, is a woman.

 Reception

 Gail Dines, an English radical feminist, spoke in 2011 about the appeal of radical feminism to young women: "After teaching women for 20-odd years, if I go in and I teach liberal feminism, I get looked [at] blank ...
 I go in and teach radical feminism, bang, the room explodes."